 Challenge: show by a computer simulation that my claims are wrong. ie, simulate a “loophole-free” Bell experiment with a success rate reliably exceeding 80% when the number of trials is 1000 or more.
 Rules of the game: you must allow me to supply the “fair coin tosses”.
 Your computer simulation may use an RNG (called a fixed number of times per trial) to create its own randomness, but it must have “set seed” and “restore seed” facilities in order to make each run exactly reproducible if required.
 For each n, Alice’s nth output x may depend only on Alice’s nth input a, together with (if desired) all the preceding inputs and outputs.
 Similarly, Bob’s nth output y may depend only on Bob’s input b, together with (if desired) all the preceding inputs and outputs

-The title of this blog might refer to the trials of Amanda Knox in the case of the murder of Meredith Kercher [Add info and/or references.
-Footnote or side bar?].
-However, I am writing about a case that is much less known outside of Italy [neither victim nor alleged murderer was a rich American girl]: the case of Daniela Poggiali, a nurse suspected by the media and accused by prosecution experts of having killed around 90 patients in a two-year killing spree terminated by her arrest in April 2014.
+The title of this blog might refer to the very, very famous trials of Amanda Knox in the case of the murder of Meredith Kercher.
+However, I am writing about a case that is much less known outside of Italy (neither victim nor alleged murderer was a rich American girl).
+This is the case of Daniela Poggiali, a nurse suspected by the media and accused by prosecution experts of having killed around 90 patients in a two-year killing spree terminated by her arrest in April 2014.
 She has just been exonerated after a total of three years in prison with a life sentence as well some months of pre-trial detention.
 This case revolved around statistics of an increased death rate during the shifts of a colourful nurse.
 I was a scientific expert for the defence, working with an Italian colleague, Julia Mortera (Univ.
-Rome Tre), later assisted by a young researcher Francesco Dotto.
+Rome Tre), later assisted by her colleague Francesco Dotto.

 At that point, I felt we had learnt how to fight miscarriages of justice like that, of which I rapidly became involved in several.
 So far, however, with rather depressing results.
 Till a couple of months ago.
 This story will not have much to do with mathematics.
-It will have to do with simple descriptive statistics, and I will also mention the phrases “p-value” and “Bayes’ theorem” a few times.
-I think it is important for mathematicians in general to know more about what statisticians can do – not so much through using deep and exciting mathematics, though that does happen too, of course – but because one of the skills of a professional statistician is the abstraction of messy real-world problems involving chance and data.
+It will have to do with simple descriptive statistics, and I will also mention the phrases “p-value” and “Bayes’ rule” a few times.
+One of the skills of a professional statistician is the abstraction of messy real-world problems involving chance and data.
 It’s not for everybody.
 Many mathematical statisticians prefer to prove theorems, just like any other mathematician.
 In fact, I often do prefer to do that myself, but I like more being able to alternate between the two modes of activity, and I do like sticking my nose into other people’s business, and learning about what goes on in, for instance, law, medicine, or anything else.
 Each of the two activity modes is a nice therapy for the frustrations which inevitably come with the other.